BenjaminNeustadt/OPEN-BOOK_extended/README.md

 <a name="future"></a>

 #### Future Features
-- **Advanced search** criteria that shows only shops within a given radius
+- **Advanced search** criteria that shows only shops within a given radius.
 - **Search function** extends to the map - displaying only shops that match search criteria.
-- A **Signup Feature** so that users can favourite locations
+- A **Signup Feature** so that users can favourite locations.